Knock at the Cabin: Plot

-Seven-year-old Wen is vacationing with her fathers, Eric and Andrew, at a remote cabin in rural Pennsylvania.
-While catching grasshoppers, Wen is approached by a stranger named Leonard.
-Initially friendly, he explains that he needs Wen and her parents' help to save the world.
-However, Wen becomes suspicious when three other people appear with makeshift weapons.
-Wen flees to warn Eric and Andrew, but the visitors break into the cabin and tie them up, with Eric sustaining a concussion.
+Seven-year-old Wen is vacationing with her parents, Eric and Andrew, in a remote cabin in rural Pennsylvania.
+She is approached by a stranger named Leonard, who explains that he needs Wen and her parents help to save the world.
+Leonard and three other individuals break into the cabin with makeshift weapons and tie Eric and Andrew up.
+Struggling to fight them off, Eric sustains a concussion.

-Leonard and his companions—Sabrina, Adriane, and Redmond—claim that they have never met before this day and have no intention of harming the family.
-However, in the past week, they have been driven by visions and an unknown force to find the family.
-The group foresees an impending apocalypse in which Leonard claims oceans will rise, a pandemic will spread, the sky will fall, and darkness will envelop the earth.
+Leonard and his companions, Sabrina, Adriane, and Redmond, claim that they have no intention of harming the family.
+However, in the past week, they have been driven by visions to find the family.
+They foresee an impending apocalypse in which oceans will rise, a pandemic will spread, and the sky will fall.
 The only way to prevent this is for the family to sacrifice one of their own.
-They are warned that, although they will survive the apocalypse, if they do not make a choice, they will be the last people alive.
-Eric and Andrew suspect that the intruders are lying and that the attack is motivated by hatred and delusion.

-When the family refuses to make a choice, the intruders sacrifice Redmond by covering his head with a cloth and beating him to death with their weapons.
-A concussed Eric sees a figure of light as Redmond dies.
-On television, media reports show devastating megatsunamis, which Leonard declares is the beginning of the apocalypse.
-Andrew believes he recognizes Redmond as Rory O'Bannon, a man who had been arrested after assaulting Andrew in a bar years prior.
-Andrew thinks Rory tracked him down for revenge and manipulated the others to go along with his ruse.
-Leonard, Sabrina, and Adriane question Andrew's assumption and grapple with their guilt, but still hold onto their visions.
-They reveal that Redmond's death has unleashed the first judgment of humanity.
-The next day, the visitors sacrifice Adriane as the family remains indecisive.
-The disasters continue as a deadly flu virus, to which children are particularly vulnerable, spreads across the world.
+If they fail to do so, they will be the last living humans.
+When the family refuses, the intruders sacrifice Redmond by fatally striking him with their weapons.
+Andrew sees a figure of light as Redmond dies.
+Television news reports show devastating megatsunamis.
+Andrew believes Redmond is really Rory O'Bannon, a man who had assaulted Andrew in a bar years prior, and thinks Rory tracked him down for revenge.
+Leonard, Sabrina, and Adriane grapple with guilt, but reveal that Redmond's death has unleashed the first judgment of humanity.